-- 1. Strike off the surface of the concrete and finish it smoothly with a sawing action of the strike-off bar or plate, using great care to leave the measure just full.
-The surface should be smooth and free of voids. - 2.
-Clean the top flange of the measure to ensure a proper seal. - 3.
-Moisten the inside of the cover and check to see that both petcocks are open, and the main air valve is closed. - 4.
-Clamp the cover on the measure. - 5.
-Inject water through a petcock on the cover until water emerges from the petcock on the opposite side.
-Jar the meter gently until all air is expelled from this same petcock. - 6.
-Verify that water is present in both petcocks. - 7.
+- 1. After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
+If there is a great excess of concrete, remove a portion with the trowel or scoop.
+If the measure is under full, add a small quantity.
+This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 2.
+Strike off the surface of the concrete and finish it smoothly with a sawing action of the strike-off bar or inclined plate, using great care to leave the measure just full.
+The surface should be smooth and free of voids. - 3.
+Clean the top flange of the measure to ensure a proper seal. - 4.
+Moisten the inside of the cover and check to see that both petcocks are open, and the main air valve is closed. - 5.
+Clamp the cover on the measure. - 6.
+Inject water through a petcock on the cover until water emerges from the petcock on the opposite side. - 7.
+Jar the meter gently until all air is expelled from this same petcock. - 8.
+Verify that water is present in both petcocks. - 9.
 Close the air bleeder valve and pump air into the air chamber until the needle goes past the initial pressure determined for the gauge.
 Allow a few seconds for the compressed air to cool.

-- 8. Tap the gauge gently with one hand while slowly opening the air bleeder valve until the needle rests on the initial pressure.
-Close the air bleeder valve. - 9.
-Close both petcocks. - 10.
-Open the main air valve. - 11.
-Tap the side of the measure smartly with the mallet. - 12.
-With the main air valve open, lightly tap the gauge to settle the needle, and then read the air content to the nearest 0.1 percent. - 13.
-Release or close the main air valve. - 14.
-Open both petcocks to release pressure, remove the concrete, and thoroughly clean the cover and measure with clean water. - 15.
+- 10. Tap the gauge gently with one hand while slowly opening the air bleeder valve until the needle rests on the initial pressure.
+Close the air bleeder valve. - 11.
+Close both petcocks. - 12.
+Open the main air valve. - 13.
+Tap the side of the measure smartly with the mallet. - 14.
+With the main air valve open, lightly tap the gauge to settle the needle, and then read the air content to the nearest 0.1 percent. - 15.
+Release or close the main air valve. - 16.
+Open both petcocks to release pressure, remove the concrete, and thoroughly clean the cover and measure with clean water. - 17.
 Open the main air valve to relieve the pressure in the air chamber.

 - On forms approved by the agency

 - Sample ID

 - Percent of air to the nearest 0.1 percent.

-- Some agencies require an aggregate correction factor in order to determine total percent of entrained air.
+- Some agencies require an aggregate correction factor to determine total percent of entrained air.